ynashed/bionemo-fw-ea/docs/bionemo/preprocessing-bcp-training-diffdock.md

 This script performs pre-processing of train data for diffdock score model.

-If you followed the [Quickstart Guide](./quickstart-fw.md), you may already have a .env file in your root path.
+If you followed the [Next Steps](./next-steps.md) section, you may already have a .env file in your root path.
 If so, run `source .env` to export all the necessary variables.
 If you don't have a .env file in your path, update and run the following commands to export necessary variables before running the commands below.

 ```